tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 1. Login to the Azure portal at <https://portal.azure.com> using your normal credentials (not the **ElectronicsAdmin** account).

-2. Launch the Azure Cloud Shell and select PowerShell.
+2. Launch the Azure Cloud Shell and select PowerShell if prompted.
 If prompted to create storage, select the **Create storage** button.

     ![Azure portal screenshot showing the button to launch the Azure Cloud Shell.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image93.png "Azure Cloud Shell launch button")

     ![Azure portal screenshot showing the Azure Cloud Shell first launch experience.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image94.png "Azure Cloud Shell PowerShell")

-3. Create a new script called **CreateProjectResourceGroup.ps1** and open in the Cloud Shell using **code** by typing the following:
+3. Create a new script called **CreateProjectResourceGroup.ps1** and open it in the Cloud Shell using **code** by entering the following:

     ```s
     touch CreateProjectResourceGroup.ps1; code CreateProjectResourceGroup.ps1
     ```

-4. Add the following code to the script, and **Save** the file:
+4. Add the following code to the script, and **Save** the file by clicking **Save** under the ellipse (...):

     ```powershell
     param(